Statutory interpretation: Textual canons

-When a list of two or more specific descriptors is followed by more general descriptors, the otherwise wide meaning of the general descriptors must be restricted to the same class, if any, of the specific words that precede them.
-For example, where "cars, motor bikes, motor powered vehicles" are mentioned, the word "vehicles" would be interpreted in a limited sense (therefore vehicles cannot be interpreted as including airplanes).
-The rule can also be applied when the general words precede the more specific ones, with the general term limited to things similar to those specifically listed.
-While some scholars see Ejusdem generis as a subset of Noscitur a sociis, most judges do not hold this belief.
+When a list of two or more specific descriptors is followed by more general descriptors, the otherwise wide meaning of the general descriptors should be restricted to the same class, if any, of the specific words that precede them.
+For example, where "cars, motor bikes, and other motor-powered vehicles" are mentioned, the word "vehicles" should generally be interpreted in a limited, land-bound sense and so not to include airplanes).
+The rule can also be applied when general words precede more specific ones, with general terms limited to things similar to those specifically listed.
+While some scholars see ejusdem generis as a subset of noscitur a sociis, most judges do not hold this belief.